‘Real Housewives Of Beverly Hills’ Fans Want Nicollette Sheridan To Join Cast For Season 10

 — Page Six (@PageSix) February 24, 2019

-“Considering Nicolette Sheridan was married to both Lisa Rinna and Denise Richards husbands, I think she would make a great addition next season,” one Real Housewives of Beverly Hills fans tweeted.
+“Considering Nicolette Sheridan was married to both Lisa Rinna and Denise Richards’ husbands, I think she would make a great addition next season,” one Real Housewives of Beverly Hills fans tweeted.
 Several others tagged Bravo host Andy Cohen to ask him to cast Sheridan on the reality show’s 10th season.

 You can see the reaction from more Real Housewives of Beverly Hills fans who want to see Nicolette Sheridan as part of the cast in the tweets below.